-If you’ve only recently started learning about virtualization tools, you might wonder how containers differ from traditional virtual machines (VMs).
-After all, containers have become a dominant force in cloud-native development.
+If you’ve only recently started learning about virtualization tools, you might wonder what the differences are in the technology conversation around containers vs. VMs.
+After all, containers have become a dominant force in cloud native development.
 It’s important to understand what they are and what they are not.

 Here’s everything you need to know to understand the containers vs. VMs debate and why containers are growing in popularity.

 What is a virtual machine?